Jul 14, 2009

 BB: What has been your favorite performance and why?

 BP: Honestly, I can’t decide which would be my favorite!
 There have been so many that I’ve really enjoyed!

-LU: I see on your website that you have a new album in the works.
+BB: I see on your website that you have a new album in the works [Four Strings: The Fire Within].
 What kinds of new things is it going to present to listeners?